ldvhuy09/some_notes/Error-handling-restapi-spring.md

 Not only simple but also flexible:

- - Allow full control the body of response
+ - Allow full control the body of response .
+ - Allow mapping of several exceptions to the same method (to be handled together).
+ - Allow makes use of ResponseEntity in REST API

 ## Publish a File